 Using a natural cleaning product or just white vinegar, take a rag or sponge and scrub down the walls and floor of your coop so that nothing is left behind that could infect your chickens.

-- USED NATIONWIDE - From cleaning vinegar to...
+- Why Customers Choose Lucy’s Vinegar - From cleaning to...

-- CLEANING - Yes!
-White Vinegar for cleaning...
+- Cleaning - Yes!
+White Vinegar for cleaning works...

 5. Rinse and repeat